Nedajist/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3. I think the shader gets its UV values from the vertices of the mesh that it is attached to, or perhaps from a preset list of defaults.

 4. It does sound interesting to me, as I think I'll be using shader graphs to create VFX for my vertical slice game.
-I don't think I want to exclusively focus on shader graphs in the future, but I'll definitely be using them in future projects.
+I don't think I want to exclusively focus on shader graphs in the future, but I'll definitely be using them in my next projects.